Ben Affleck Tells Jimmy Kimmel the ‘Dumbest Thing’ He’s Ever Seen Matt Damon Do (Video)

 Kimmel, Magic Share Lots of Laughs (Mostly at the Astros' Expense) While Remembering Kobe (Video)

 Ben Affleck, Matt Damon and Adam Driver are dialing things way back -- to the 1300s, that is -- for their next film.
 The trio are on the set of Ridley Scott's...
-TMZ.com Also reported by •Lainey Gossip
+TMZ.com Also reported by •Lainey Gossip •E!
+Online